drfoxvet/drfoxvet-net/site/content/post/a-reflection-on-animals-nature-and-the-human-condition.md

 ---
 title: >-
-  A Reflection on Animals, Nature and the Human Condition: The Spirituality of One Health
+  A Reflection on Animals, Nature and the Human Condition: A One Health for One Earth Manifesto
 date: 2021-07-19T15:54:59.748Z
 tags:
   - Public Health
 ---

-A REFLECTION ON ANIMALS, NATURE AND THE HUMAN CONDITION: THE SPIRITUALITY OF ONE HEALTH
+A REFLECTION ON ANIMALS, NATURE AND THE HUMAN CONDITION: A ONE HEALTH FOR ONE EARTH MANIFESTO

  By Dr. Michael W. Fox